esp8266/Arduino/doc/ota_updates/readme.md

     - Configure upload parameters as below (you may need to adjust configuration if you are using a different module):
         ![configuration of serial upload](a-ota-serial-upload-configuration.png)

+        **Note:** Depending on version of platform package and board you have, you may see ``` Upload Using: ``` in the menu above.
+This option is inactive and it does not matter what you select.
+It has been left for compatibility with older implementation of OTA and is targeted for removal in platform package version 2.2.0.

 3. Upload the sketch (Ctrl+U).
 Once done, open Serial Monitor (Ctrl+Shift+M) and check if module has joined your Wi-Fi network:

     ![check if module joined network](a-ota-upload-complete-and-joined-wifi.png)

-4. Only if module is connected to network, after a couple of seconds, the esp8266-ota port will show up in Arduino IDE:
+4. Only if module is connected to network, after a couple of seconds, the esp8266-ota port will show up in Arduino IDE.
+Select port with IP adress shown in Serial Monitor in previus step:

     ![selection of OTA port](a-ota-ota-port-selection.png)

-    **Note:** If OTA port does not show up, try to exit Arduino IDE, open it again and check if port is there.
+    **Note:** If OTA port does not show up, exit Arduino IDE, open it again and check if port is there.
+If it does not help check your firewall settings.

 5. Now get ready for your first OTA upload by selecting the OTA port:

     ![configuration of OTA upload](a-ota-ota-upload-configuration.png)

-    There is no need to change ``` Upload Using: ``` or ``` Upload Speed: ```.
+    **Note:** The menu entry  ``` Upload Speed: ``` does not matter at this point as it concerns the serial port.
+Just left it unchanged.

 6. If you have successfully completed all the above steps, you can upload (Ctrl+U) the same (or any other) sketch over OTA: